ryan-rushton/the-system/README.md

 - Get sentry source maps working correctly.
 - Cache buster when the app version is updated so we can utilise the service worker for caching images.
 - Add another i18n language.
+- Test and ensure screen readers works, not really something that is useful for this site but something I think is neglected in a lot of applications.